RunLLM/gitbook/api-reference/sdk-reference/package-aqueduct/package-aqueduct.resources/aqueduct.resources.ecr.md

 def describe() -> None
 ```

-Prints out a human-readable description of the ECR integration.
+Prints out a human-readable description of the ECR resource.

 <a id="aqueduct.resources.ecr.ECRResource.image"></a>